Tykky/Raytracer/README.md

 multiple objects.
 This is due to use of bounding volume hierarchy data structure.
 Hit testing is done in logarithmic time O(log(n)) instead of linear.

+## Legal

+The software (Raytracer) is released under [MIT License](./LICENSE) and uses libraries that use various licensing schemes.
+QT Library is used to provide cross-platform graphical user interface and is dynamically linked to the program.
+The software does not include any modifications to the QT source code and uses the library as is.
+More information about what licensing schemes are used in QT is available [here](https://doc.qt.io/qt-5/licenses-used-in-qt.html).
+QT source code can be acquired by following instructions [here](https://wiki.qt.io/Building_Qt_5_from_Git#Getting_the_source_code).